Our commitment to you

 If you wish to make any changes to your personal information, please contact us.
 We will generally rely on you to assist us in informing us if the information we hold about you is inaccurate or incomplete.

 You may request access to the personal information we hold about you by contacting us.
-We will respond to your request within a reasonable period.
+We may need to contact other entities to properly investigate your request.
+We will respond to your request within a reasonable period, usually in 30 days.
 We will give access in the manner you have requested if it is reasonable to do so.
 We may charge you a fee to access the information.
 The fee will not be excessive and will not apply to the making of the request.

 We may deny you access to your personal information in certain circumstances, for example, if required or authorised by or under an Australian law or a court/tribunal order, or it would be likely to prejudice enforcement related activities by an enforcement body.
 In relation to credit eligibility information, the exceptions may differ.

-If we decide not to give you access, we will provide reasons for the refusal and information on how you can complain about the refusal.
+If we decide not to give you access, we will provide reasons for the refusal (except where it would be unreasonable to do so) and information on how you can complain about the refusal.
+If we refuse your request to correct your personal information, you have the right to request that a statement be associated with your personal information noting that you disagree with its accuracy.

 Storage and security of personal information